 We want your daughter to achieve her academic, creative and athletic potential.
 We also want her to be happy, well-adjusted and fulfilled.
-That’s why we’re here with her through every success and failure, the good times and the bad.
+That’s why we’re here with her through every success and failure, the good times and the not-so-good ones too.

 There’s always someone here to listen

 Every pupil has a Form Tutor who acts as her mentor, someone they meet every day who helps her excel academically, nurtures her individual talents and supports her emotional needs.
 Heads of Year and senior members of staff provide additional pastoral care, which is seen as a priority and is integrated into every aspect of school life.

 Friendships that last a lifetime

-Our year groups are close knit and have a real sense of identity, and the House system provides opportunities for leadership responsibilities and for making friends across the School.
-The friendships students forge will form an essential support network in the years to come, beyond LEH and in the world of work.
+Our year groups are close knit and have a real sense of identity, and the House system provides opportunities for leadership and for making friends across the School.
+The friendships pupils forge will form an essential support network in the years to come, beyond LEH and in the world of work.

 We take online security very seriously

 We have a dedicated member of staff who is our Digital Safety Coordinator.
-Our ‘digital mentor’ system trains Sixth Form Digital Leaders and Form Group Reps to talk to younger pupils about staying safe online and using social media wisely.
+Our ‘digital mentor’ system trains Sixth Form Digital Leaders and Form Group Reps to talk to younger pupils and their peers about staying safe online and using social media wisely.

 Parents can talk to us

-As well as timetabled meetings during the year, parents can speak to the Head Mistress, Assistant Heads or Heads of Year if they have concerns.
+As well as timetabled meetings during the year, parents can speak to the Head Mistress, Deputy Head (Pastoral), Heads of Section, or Heads of Year if they have concerns.
 Their contact details are on the Parent Portal.
 Wellbeing Wednesday online parent talks are organised every half term on a range of current issues.
 These are given by specialist speakers with the aim of supporting parents who are having conversations with their teenagers on topics such as festivals, nutrition, sleep and sibling rivalry.

 Here at LEH, wellbeing underpins everything we do.
 We understand that the relationship we have with ourselves is the most important – and longest – of our lives.
 That’s why we encourage our students to be mindful, tolerant, compassionate and kind.
 We provide a wide range of support with our students’ wellbeing, both in the curriculum and through our PSHE (Life Advice) programme.
 These, together with the small day-to-day things that makes LEH the happy place it is, foster an awareness of our students’ inner strength and resilience, and help them to realise that they have the tools to deal with life when it isn’t going to plan.
 Which happens to all of us at some time.